SystemsApproach/ops/monitor.rst

 ------------------

-The standard open source logging stack uses Fluentd to collect (aggregate) log messages written by a set of components, with the Fluentbit client-side library running in each component; ElasticSearch to store, search, and analyze those messages; and Kibana to display and visualize the results.
-The general flow of data is shown in :numref:`Figure %s <fig-log>`.
+The standard open source logging stack uses Fluentd to collect (aggregate, buffer, and route) log messages written by a set of components, with the Fluentbit client-side library running in each component helping developers normalize their log messages.
+ElasticSearch is then used to store, search, and analyze those messages, with Kibana used to display and visualize the results.
+The general flow of data is shown in :numref:`Figure %s
+<fig-log>`, using the main Aether subsystems as illustrataive sources
+of log messages.

 .. _fig-log:
 .. figure:: figures/Slide23.png